tilt-dev/tilt.build/docs/example_static_html.md

 [Recommended Structure](https://github.com/tilt-dev/tilt-example-html/blob/master/2-recommended){:.attached-above}

+## Further Reading

+### CI

+Once you're done configuring your project, set up a CI test to ensure your setup doesn't break!
+In the example repo, CircleCI uses [`ctlptl`](https://github.com/tilt-dev/ctlptl) to create a single-use Kubernetes cluster.
+The test script invokes `tilt ci`.
+The `tilt ci` command deploys all services in a Tiltfile and exits successfully if they're healthy.

+- [CircleCI config](https://github.com/tilt-dev/tilt-example-html/blob/master/.circleci/config.yml)
+- [Test script](https://github.com/tilt-dev/tilt-example-html/blob/master/test/test.sh)

+### Other examples

 Obviously, our busybox example is very silly.
 We just wanted to show you how Tilt can work with any language, even a silly one.

-Once you're done, set up a CI test to ensure it doesn't break!
-The example repo uses [`ctlptl`](https://github.com/tilt-dev/ctlptl) to create a single-use local Kubernetes cluster on each PR.
-Then `tilt ci` deploys the services and exits successfully if they're healthy.

-- [CircleCI config](https://github.com/tilt-dev/tilt-example-html/blob/master/.circleci/config.yml)
-- [Test script](https://github.com/tilt-dev/tilt-example-html/blob/master/test/test.sh)

-Other examples:

 <ul>
   {% for page in site.data.examples %}